bengl/whee/README.md

 ## Magic Revealed

-This magic comes from hiding the necessary bits (like your `req` and `res` objects that you're used to) away in [continuation local storage](https://www.npmjs.org/package/continuation-local-storage).
+This magic comes from hiding the necessary bits (like your `req` and `res` objects that you're used to) away in [`AsyncLocalStorage`](https://nodejs.org/api/async_context.html#class-asynclocalstorage).
 Go read up on it.
 You'll love it!
 Also, it explains this stuff way better than I do.

-Basically it lets you keep a context around for as long as your continuation chain lasts.
+Basically it lets you keep a context around for as long as your asynchronous causation chain lasts.
 For our purposes, that means the length of an HTTP request and response cycle.
 This is great news because we can hide stuff away in there!

 Don't worry, `req` and `res` aren't gone forever.
 There's accessible at `w.req` and `w.res`, so long as you're inside a handler.